omaralkaales/HangMan/Readme.txt

-this is the repo for the hangman game with web interface
+hangman game is implemented with dynamic web interface, unfortunelty github supports static webpages only, but the source code is here to have a look at it.
+The game is coded using JavaServer Pages (JSP) and Java.